SMS Messaging Policy & Consent

 You are the sender — you are responsible for consent

-Under the Telephone Consumer Protection Act (TCPA), 47 U.S.C. § 227, FCC implementing regulations (47 C.F.R. § 64.1200), the FTC's telemarketing rules, applicable state "mini-TCPA" statutes (e.g., Florida, Oklahoma, Washington), CTIA Messaging Principles and Best Practices, and 10DLC carrier rules, you are the sender.
-MyTradeCrate is a technology provider; it does not pre-screen content or initiate messages on its own behalf.
+When you text a customer, the message is sent from your own phone and carrier — MyTradeCrate simply opens your device's messaging app pre-filled.
+Under the Telephone Consumer Protection Act (TCPA), 47 U.S.C. § 227, FCC implementing regulations (47 C.F.R. § 64.1200), the FTC's telemarketing rules, applicable state "mini-TCPA" statutes (e.g., Florida, Oklahoma, Washington), and CTIA Messaging Principles and Best Practices, you are the sender.
+MyTradeCrate is a technology provider; it does not pre-screen content or send messages on your behalf.

-Before sending any commercial SMS through MyTradeCrate you must obtain and document express written consent from each recipient.
+Before sending any commercial text message to a customer you must obtain and document express written consent from each recipient.
 The consent record must:

 • Clearly identify your business by legal name and DBA.